top of page

 • Continued supervised practicum in advanced Take Flight curriculum

-• Five further seminars to provide continued instruction, practica, and collaboration with classmates
+• Five additional seminars to provide continued instruction, practica, and collaboration with classmates

 • Meets qualifications to sit for CALT exam when teaching hour requirements are met